chengyunyong/rey/README.md

                 // ...
             }
 ```
-       2.  annotation Fallback on class, while CircuitBreaker on a method of the class:
+       2.  annotation Fallback on class, while CircuitBreaker(resilience4j) on a method of the class:
 ```java
             @RestController
             @RequestMapping("/soo")